It is the toughest advice I ever had to swallow but one I think I benefit from each day.

 Helping Loved Ones Who are Financially Struggling

 - Don't be afraid to ask what they need...and gently encourage them to share.
 Do the kids need new shoes?
 PJs?
-Maybe they need diapers or gas cards?
+Maybe they need diapers (or maybe cloth ones they can reuse?) or gas cards?
 Be specific.
 Saying to let me know if you need anything, or asking what I can do to help may not get you far.

 - Help meet emotional needs.
 While you're not a therapist, even something as simple as movie tickets and an offer to watch the kids for a night can give parents the emotional break from the constant worry of a situation.